Advantages for Modular Hardwall Design and Construction of ISO 14644-4 Cleanrooms

 Cleanroom Pass-Thrus: Pass-thru cabinets allow you to move a product from one environment to another without affecting the cleanliness levels in your cleanroom.

 Cleanroom HEPA Filters: Standardized cleanroom are commonly sized in 2′ x 4′ units with options for 115V (60 Hz), 208-230V (50/60 Hz), and 277V (60 Hz).
 99.99% HEPA filtration is supported by variable speed control and all other standard specifications.
-The average cost of HEPA filter unit for cleanroom specifications varies with cleanliness requirements and amount of air changes per hour.
+The average cost of a HEPA filter unit for cleanroom specifications varies with cleanliness requirements and amount of air changes per hour.
 Getting a free quote is always an option.

 Guidelines for selecting HEPA Filter Units (FFU): Sometimes getting help making the calculations necessary to achieve the desired ISO or U.S. Federal Standard 209 Class is essential.
 The correct quantity of HEPA or ULPA grade filters will be selected using air changes per hour as the most effective method for meeting class requirements.